Community Research Advisory Council (C-RAC)

 The Community Research Advisory Council (C-RAC) leads our efforts to promote trust, understanding, and involvement in the Greater Baltimore Region in research activities and community priorities.

 Organized in 2009, the C-RAC was created to inform Johns Hopkins University leadership about the health and research priorities of patients and local residents.
 The ICTR believed that establishing a group of patients and local residents seeking to become more involved in clinical research would be the best way to receive community input in the research process.
-For over 10 years, the council has connected researchers and community members to work together to improve health through research and outreach and by facilitating the inclusion of community voices in healthcare research and promoting patient-centered research and engagement.
+For over 10 years, the council has connected researchers and community members to work together to improve community health awareness.

 What We Are Working Towards